aaknitt/zellostream/README.md

   - Use list_devices_portaudio.py to find the right index.
 - output_device_index:  Index of the audio output device to use for streaming from Zello.
 Default 0
   - Use list_devices_portaudio.py to find the right index.
-- zello_input_sample_rate: Sample rate of the stream sent to Zello (samples per seconds).
+- zello_sample_rate: Sample rate of the stream sent to Zello (samples per seconds).
 Default: 16000
 - audio_input_sample_rate: Sample rate of the audio device (samples per seconds).
 Default: 48000
 - audio_input_channels: Number of audio channels in the device.
 1 for mono, 2 for stereo.
 Default 1
 - input_pulse_name: Used to re-route input from a Pulseaudio device.
 This is the name of the device.
 Not applicable on Windows.